XiaoWendell/XiaoWendell.github.io/_posts/2023-06-30-UE5 MassEntity.md

-MassEntity is a gameplay-focused framework for data-oriented calculations.
+>  MassEntity is a gameplay-focused framework for data-oriented calculations.   ==> DOTS